Dedication

 © 2025

-To every nation that opens its doors in trust,
+To every nation that opens its doors in trust, to every heart that welcomes love in good faith,

 and to those who have paid the price for another’s deception.